Structure Learning for Directed Trees: Proofs

-In the upper bound of \Cref{eq:upperboundinConsistencyTheorem} the last two terms vanish in probability due to the law of large numbers and the continuous mapping theorem.
-The two first terms also vanishes by the following arguments:
+In the upper bound of \eqref{eq:upperboundinConsistencyTheorem}, the last absolute difference vanishes in probability due to the law of large numbers and the continuous mapping theorem.
+The first absolute difference also vanishes by the following arguments.
+Note that,

 Hence, it holds that